-Net Psychology has a special interest in DBT.
+Net Psychology has a special interest in Dialectical Behaviour Therapy (DBT).

 DBT is an evidence-based therapy that helps individuals manage strong emotions.
 Marsha Linehan pioneered this therapy when working with individuals with Borderline Personality Disorder (BPD) and those with recurrent suicide ideation.
-DBT can also treat a range of other conditions including depression, self-harm and substance use.
+DBT can also treat a range of other conditions including bipolar disorder, self-harm and post traumatic stress disorder.

-DBT Skills Groups teach participants the skills of emotional regulation, distress tolerance, mindfulness and interpersonal effectiveness.
+It covers the skills of mindfulness, distress tolerance, emotion regulation and interpersonal effectiveness.

 The DBT Skills Collective covers 27 consecutive weeks of skills training.

 This program is available on a month-month subscription basis (30 days access).

 Participants can decide to sign up for another month at their discretion.

 The cost is $250 per month.

 Clinic Director Jen Riches runs The DBT Skills Collective and is supported by co-facilitator Brooklyn Gibbs.